inasafe/inasafe/docs/source/developer-docs/platform_linux.rst

 .........................................

-For running unit tests that need QGIS, you may need to adjust *PYTHONPATH* and *QGISPATH* if QGIS is running in a non standard location.
+For running unit tests that need QGIS, you may need to adjust *PYTHONPATH* and *QGIS_PREFIX_PATH* if QGIS is running in a non standard location.
 For example with QGIS built from source into /usr/local (and python bindings global install option disabled), you could run these commands (or add them to your ~/.bashrc)::

-   export QGISPATH=/usr/local
+   export QGIS_PREFIX_PATH=/usr/local
    export PYTHONPATH=$PYTHONPATH:/usr/local/share/qgis/python/

 .. note:: The above can be set within Eclipse's project properties if you are